Contact Information: email@example.com // SCI E108 // Wellesley College, MA

-Orit Shaer is the Clare Boothe Luce Assistant Professor of Computer Science and Media Arts and Sciences Program at Wellesley College.
+Orit Shaer is an Associate Professor of Computer Science and co-director of the Media Arts and Sciences Program at Wellesley College.
 She found and directs the Wellesley College Human-Computer Interaction (HCI) Lab.
 Her research focuses on next generation user interfaces including virtual and augmented reality, tangible, gestural, tactile, and multi touch interaction.
 Current projects funded by the National Science Foundation (NSF) and by industry grants include the design and evaluation of smart environments for collaborative decision-making, the design and evaluation of novel interactive visualizations for personal genomics, the development of computational tools for enhancing learning and innovation in bio-design, and the conceptualization and prototyping of interactive STEM exhibits for discovery museums.
 Shaer received her PhD and MSc in Computer Science from Tufts University.
 She has been a research fellow in the Design Machine Group at the University of Washington and in the University College London Interaction Center.